wpdrbischoff/WebTracWaitlist/README.md

 Testing: marginal, but it seems to work.
 As Jut put it: "*Use these files at your own discretion.
 They are written by me and therefor nothing that is directly supported by VSI.*"

 ### v3: Colored buttons
-Adds colored buttons corresponding to a sections Availability status using an $.get() request searching keywords=act-sec,act-sec #'s.
+Adds colored buttons corresponding to a sections Availability status using an $.get() request searching keywords=act-sec,act-sec #'s (again, inspired by Jut!).
 ![alt text](https://github.com/wpdrbischoff/WebTracWaitlist/blob/main/v3-example.jpg?raw=true)